Fabulani/parse-identify/README.md

-# brancco
+# 🔍 ParseIdentify

-Parser and pretty printer for binary files containing the SATA disk's response for the `ATA IDENTIFY` command.
+`ParserIdentify` is a parser for binary files containing the SATA disk's response for the `ATA IDENTIFY` command.

 Specifically, it'll print the following to the command line: